AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/assign-roles-groups.md

 # Assign roles to groups

-When a role is assigned to a group, all the users in that group will be able to see the tile for that capability or service on their home page in AVEVA™ Connect.You must assign a user or group to one or more access roles for the service they need to use.
+When a role is assigned to a group, all the users in that group will be able to see the tile for the Data Hub portal on their home page in AVEVA™ Connect.You must assign a user or group to one or more access roles for the service they need to use.

 Perform the following steps to assign roles to a group: